Yagisan/The-Bustling-Valley/README.md

 Every day between 6:00am and 6:10am the game spawns in many objects.
 On some systems, this produces a noticeable lag or stutter when this occurs.

 Staggering the spawns out over a longer period to avoid this was tried but this resulted in multiple stutters as each group of spawns triggered, rather than a single one, so that solution was rejected.

+## I hate SpriteMaster.
+How do I stop it?

+Press **F11** in-game to toggle between SpriteMaster active, or disabled.

 ## Stardew Valley just automatically updated, is it safe to run this list?